Qrashi/minecraft-plugin-downloader/data/data_info.md

         tasks: [
             {
 N               enabled: wether task is enabled
+                progress: {
+                    value: What percentage to display in the progress bar (0 - 100) e.g 57
+                    message: What message to display in the progress bar e.g "Patching vanilla server..."
+                }
                 type: Type of task; Types of tasks e.g "run"
                     * run: Run a console command in the tmp directory (os.system)
                     * end: Specify what to do at the end of all tasks (optional)